 A credit card can be a powerful spending tool.
 After all, what other payment method offers points, miles or cash back on your purchases.
 Or useful ancillary benefits, like an extended warranty, price protection or car rental insurance.
 Unfortunately, without a credit card payoff strategy, you could land in big financial trouble.
 If you spend more than you can afford each month, you’ll wind up carrying balance — and that interest will add up quick.
 Fortunately, if you keep balances non-existent (or very, very low), know what rewards you’re entitled to and time your purchases right, you can leverage the benefits of a credit card without falling face first into debt.
 Let’s talk credit card strategy.

 1. Borrow Cheaply

-Interest rates are creeping up on all types of loans, but those introductory low-rate credit offers just keep coming.
-My mailbox is flooded with offers like these:
+Interest rates are creeping up on all types of loans, but introductory low-rate credit offers are still out there.
+You may have received these offers in the mail:

 0% for six months!

 3.99% for the life of the transferred balance!

 0% financing for one full year with a major home improvement purchase!

 Some consumers successfully use these low-rate offers to consolidate debt, pay college tuition, or even to pay off more expensive home equity lines of credit.